![]() |

 The Alliance of Cocoa Producing Countries (COPAL)

 The older of the two major chocolate-related intergovernmental organizations, COPAL is a club exclusively for countries that produce and export cocoa (and apparently have trouble with word order when forming acronyms).
-Formed by a core group of five countries in 1962, the organization is involved in activities such as scientific research, economic coordination, and promotion of chocolate products.
+Founded by a core group of five countries in 1962, the organization is involved in activities such as scientific research, economic coordination, and promotion of chocolate products.
 Since its formation, COPAL has doubled in size, with a current total of ten member countries:

 Organization Name: • Alliance of Cocoa Producing Countries Founded: 1962 in Abidjan, Ivory Coast Headquarters: Lagos, Nigeria Website: www.copal-cpa.org |